 You don’t see Murphy beds as much as you might have a few decades ago, but they are still one of the best options when it comes to fitting a large bed in a small space.
-Going with a Murphy bed vs. a regular bed can be the difference between your studio apartment looking like one large bedroom and being able to have additional space when you aren’t asleep in bed.
+Going with a Murphy bed vs. a regular bed can be the difference between your condo or studio apartment looking like one large bedroom and being able to have additional space when you aren’t asleep in bed.
 And just because Murphy beds aren’t as popular as they once were, it doesn’t mean people aren’t interested in the functionality they provide to different living spaces.

 For some, however, the question is whether or not to go with a Murphy bed instead of a regular bed.
-It’s not necessarily as easy as opting for a Murphy bed because you don’t have much extra space to work with.
+It’s not necessarily as easy as opting for a Murphy bed because you don’t have much extra bed space to work with.
 That might be the initial reason some have for going with a Murphy bed instead of a standard bed, but there is a lot to consider.

 And before you can truly appreciate the differences and ups and downs of Murphy beds vs. regular beds, you should probably familiarize yourself with what Murphy beds are.
 If you aren’t sure what to make of Murphy beds, you might consider them to be equal to sofa beds.
 But honestly, they are so much more than that.